weiwen9/Hackathon/README.md

 ### Web App Functionalities:
 1. Take in clients’ exercises/ sports they do
-2. Provide suggestions to improve
-3. Channels for people in different sports communities
+2. Channels for people in different sports communities
-4. Track their height and weight (to calculate bmi) if bmi improves, give vouchers etc...
+3. Track their height and weight (to calculate bmi) if bmi improves, give vouchers etc...
-5. Choice of Calisthenics/ Gym exercises (vary based on age as well)
+4. Choice of Calisthenics/ Gym exercises (vary based on age as well)
-6. Reminder for workouts, different long term benefits (e.g. less prone to diseases/sickness)
+5. Reminder for workouts, different long term benefits (e.g. less prone to diseases/sickness)
-7. Remote consultation but for diet and exercise or is it too complex (Optional)
+6. Remote consultation but for diet and exercise or is it too complex (Optional)
-8. Nearest clinics suggestion (Optional)
+7. Nearest clinics suggestion (Optional)

 ### Possible Languages/ Frameworks/ Other tools:
 - HTML